 Information collected from customers to carry out the responsibilities of the respective Parties, pursuant to this MOA, is confidential and shall not be disclosed without the prior written consent of the customer.
-Both DOES and NCBA shall secure the customer's written authorization for release of relevant information before releasing any information in accordance with applicable federal and District of Columbia laws and regulations.
+Both DOES and NCBA shall secure the costomer's written outhorization for release of relevant information before releasing any information in accordance with applicable federal and District of Columbia laws and regulations.
 DOES and NCBA shall exchange the minimum information necessary to allow customers to have access to and participate in SCSEP and NCBA programs.
-It is expressly understood that neither DOES or NCBA shall share customers' information with anyone who is not a member of DOES or NCBA shall share customers' information employment outcome, unless such sharing is specifically required by law or permitted by a separate written release by the customer.
-Customers' information shall be securely maintained by the respective Parties in accordance with applicable federal and District of Columbia laws and regulations.
+It is expressly understood that neither DOES nor NCBA shall share customers' information with anyone who is not a member of DOES or NCBA shall that are involved in the delivery of services leading to achieving the goal of successful educational and employment outcome, unless such sharing is specifically required by law or permitted by a separate written release by the customer.
+Customers' information shall be securely maintained by the respective Parties in accordance with applicable federal and District of Columbia laws and regulations